 What is full coverage?

-- Uninsured/underinsured motorist: If you are in an accident where the at-fault driver does not have insurance or enough insurance to cover the damages, your uninsured and underinsured motorist coverage pays for the costs
+- Uninsured/underinsured motorist: If you’re in an accident where the at-fault driver doesn’t have insurance — or enough insurance to cover the damages — your uninsured and underinsured motorist coverage pays for the costs

 When can I drop my full coverage car insurance?